 Waste Collection & Collection Calendar

-Report missed pickups and other service issues directly to the collection contractor, GFL at 604-820-6487. or at email@example.com
+Report missed pickups and other service issues directly to the collection contractor, GFL, at 604-820-6487 or at firstname.lastname@example.org

 To determine your collection day, and to see how to safely dispose of something in the District of Mission, please consult the Collection Calendar or add the Recycle Coach app to your iOS or Android device to get reminders sent straight to your phone.